 - Students must hold provisional registration with the AHPRA's Psychology Board of Australia (PsyBA) in order to commence clinical placements in the first year of the MCP program.

-Full Registration for the DCP/MSc
+Full Registration for the MCP

-Full Registration for the DCP & PhD
+Full Registration for the MCP & PhD

-Clinical Psychology Registrar program
+Clinical Psychology Registrar Program